Best WiFi Routers in India (2026)

 Pros

-- +Cheapest WiFi 6 router — future-proof at ₹2,799
+- +Cheapest WiFi 6 router — future-proof at ₹2,699

-- +WPA3 security — latest encryption standard
+- +WPA3 security — latest encryption standard at a budget price

 - +AI traffic management prioritises video calls and gaming